George Floyd protests in Minneapolis–Saint Paul: Mix of peaceful protests and confrontational riots

 A protest on Nicollet Avenue at the fifth precinct police station in Minneapolis, May 30, 2020.

 Officials mobilized National Guard troops throughout Saturday, May 30, expecting even larger crowds.
 Groups of people continued to gather at George Floyd Square, the makeshift memorial at the site of Floyd's arrest and subsequent murder.
 More than 1,000 protesters gathered outside the home of Michael Freeman, the attorney for Hennepin County and initial prosecutor of the four Minneapolis police officers involved in the murder of George Floyd, and caused minor damage to the house.

 By nightfall, demonstrations in Minneapolis were a mix of peaceful gatherings and others that involved property destruction.
-Minneapolis police reported that a group of protesters near Hiawatha Avenue and Lake Street were attacking police by throwing nondescript objects, and deployed more units to the area.
+Minneapolis police reported that a group of protesters near Hiawatha Avenue and Lake Street were attacking police by throwing various objects, and deployed more units to the area.
 That night after curfew, police fired tear gas at a group of protesters who were attempting to march from Minneapolis to Saint Paul via the Lake Street Bridge.
 Police also fired rubber bullets, paint canisters, and tear gas at sitting protesters and journalists outside the Minneapolis fifth precinct police station, resulting in serious injuries.

 Police assault of Jaleel Stallings

-At approximately 10:53 p.m. on May 30, Jaleel Stallings, a 27-year-old man from Saint Paul, was part of a group of people in a parking lot on East Lake Street between 14th and 15th avenues in Minneapolis who were protecting businesses from looting, in defiance of the curfew order.
+At about 10:53 p.m. on May 30, Jaleel Stallings, a 27-year-old man from Saint Paul, was part of a group of people in a parking lot on East Lake Street between 14th and 15th avenues in Minneapolis who were protecting businesses from looting, in defiance of the curfew order.
 Minneapolis police officers who were in an unmarked white van encountered the group and fired rubber bullets without advance warning or announcing themselves as police.
 Stallings, believing the officers might be white supremacists firing live rounds, returned three rounds of defensive gunfire, aiming low and at the ground.
 When the van stopped and a SWAT team exited and identified themselves as police, Stallings dropped his gun and lay down on the ground to surrender and verbally apologized to the officers.
 Minneapolis police officer Justin Stetson allegedly kicked and punched Stallings several times in the head as the officers arrested him, with the events being filmed on law enforcement body cameras.
 Stallings suffered a broken eye socket.